Measures bank: evaluation questions for STEM outreach providers

 Key information

-The measures bank as created in 2021 from a range of resources including The Engineering Brand Monitor and EngineeringUK’s own student and teacher evaluation surveys.
+The measures bank was created in 2021 from a range of resources including The Engineering Brand Monitor and EngineeringUK’s own student and teacher evaluation surveys.

-It has been updated using resources like the Science Education Tracker 2023 and findings from EngineeringUK’s cognitive testing with young people in 2024.
+It's been updated using resources such as the Science Education Tracker 2023 and findings from EngineeringUK’s cognitive testing with young people in 2024.

 The measures bank has example questions to ask young people, teachers, and parents.
 They can be included in, or provide inspiration for, STEM engagement providers’ research and evaluation.
 The questions come from: